utah-cs4470-sp25/template/README.md

 language there is also a Makefile: `Makefile_java` and `Makefile_py`.

-To pick your language, delete the starter files for the other two languages and rename the remaining Makefile to be named `Makefile`.
+To choose your language, delete the starter files for the other language and rename the remaining Makefile to be named `Makefile`.
 If you want to use a language other than Java or Python, you need special permission; contact the instructors.
 Keep in mind that using another language will be more work, and you will not be able to receive the same level of instructor support.
 Compilers are complicated.
-It is abjectly irresponsible to try to learn a new language at the same time as you learn compilers.
+Do not try to learn a new language at the same time as you learn compilers.

 Compiling your Compiler
 -----------------------

 A compiler is just a normal computer program.
 Before running it you need to compile it.
-So, once you've picked a language, compile your compiler by running:
+So, once you've chosen a language, compile your compiler by running:

     make compile